vuejs/it.vuejs.org/src/api/index.md

 - **Modifiers:**
   - `.stop` - call `event.stopPropagation()`.
-  - `.prevent` - call `event.preventDefault()`.
+  - `.prevent` - call `event.preventPredefinito()`.
   - `.{keyCode | keyAlias}` - only trigger handler on certain keys.

-- **Usage:**
+- **Utilizzo:**

   Attaches an event listener to the element.
-The event type is denoted by the argument.
+The event Tipo is denoted by the argument.
 The expression can either be a method name or an inline statement, or simply omitted when there are modifiers present.

   When used on a normal element, it listens to **native DOM events** only.
 When used on a custom element component, it also listens to **custom events** emitted on that child component.

   When listening to native DOM events, the method receives the native event as the only argument.
 If using inline statement, the statement has access to the special `$event` property: `v-on:click="handle('ok', $event)"`.

-  **1.0.11+** When listening the custom events, inline statements have access to the special `$arguments` property, which is an array of the additional arguments passed to the child components' `$emit` call.
+  **1.0.11+** When listening the custom events, inline statements have access to the special `$Argomenti` property, which is an array of the additional Argomenti passed to the child components' `$emit` call.

-- **Example:**
+- **Esempio:**

   ``` html
   <!-- method handler -->